-I was looking forward to hiking Mahoosuc Notch on the Appalachian Trail today.
+Mahoosuc Notch on the Appalachian Trail which is sometimes called the Mahoosuc Traverse was a place I was looking forward to hiking.
 The last couple of miles of hiking was in the pouring rain.
 My body was exhausted from the effort.
 Despite only covering just over 16 miles I would have to rate today as the most physically demanding day of the hike so far.
-Mahoosuc Notch and the subsequent climb up Mahoosuc Arm was some of the hardest on trail hiking I’ve done.
+Mahoosuc Notch trail Maine and the subsequent climb up Mahoosuc Arm was some of the hardest on trail hiking I’ve done.

-I was the first hiker on trail in the morning.
+I was the first hiker on trail in the morning on route to the Mahoosuc Traverse.
 Leaving the 10 or so other hikers to their morning slumber and straight away I was hiking through the wind and clouds.
 The high alpine mountains of Maine were not going to let me past easily.